Silica Air Testing (OSHA)

 Compliance testing for contractors now may include silica air testing.
-Thanks to the new OSHA standard that began in September 2017, enforcement fees in 10’s and 100’s of thousands are getting the construction industry’s attention.
+Due to the new OSHA standard that began in September 2017, enforcement fees in 10’s and 100’s of thousands are getting the construction industry’s attention.
 This new OSHA rule represents a significant change in how contractors will interact with stone, tile, asphalt, and concrete.

 Air Testing for Silica – Requirements

 Previously the Permissible Exposure Level (PEL) for respirable silica was 100 µg/m3 for an 8-hour time-weighted average (TWA).
 The new (2017-09) OSHA Silica standard establishes an 8-hr TWA PEL of 50 µg/m3, half the old PEL, so it’s no wonder contractors are concerned and calling for silica air testing.

 According to OSHA, those who inhale very small crystalline silica particles are at increased risk of harmful diseases, including:

 - Silicosis, an incurable lung disease that can lead to disability and death,

 - Lung cancer,